Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/watch-and-debug/index.md

 👆 yes `reduce` could have been used here but a loop is easier to read and explain (and we are in the guides section after all).

-Now that our test is green we remove the `.only` to run all tests in our focused file.
+Now that my test is green we remove the `.only` to run all tests in my focused file.

 ```
 Chrome: |██████████████████████████████| 1/1 test files | 2 passed, 0 failed